Moving to China Guide

 Public order is strictly enforced in China, so you should avoid being near public demonstrations wherever possible – this is especially true in autonomous regions like Tibet and Xinjiang Uyghur.

-Visitors to China should also be aware that drugs offences are extremely serious and can carry very strict punishments including, in some cases, the death penalty.
+Visitors to China should also be aware that drug offenses are extremely serious and can carry very strict punishments including, in some cases, the death penalty.
 Gambling is also illegal in China and you’ll also find that certain websites are blocked throughout the country.

 Gifts are considered a way of showing courtesy and they are given on special occasions.
 When receiving a gift, it’s customary to refuse the offer two or three times before accepting it, as a way of demonstrating modesty.